bulwark-crypto/bulwark-explorer/README.md

 `bash bulwarkd_setup.sh`

-This will install the 1.2.3 Bulwark wallet and create a rpc username/password before starting the daemon.
+This will install the latest Bulwark wallet and create a rpc username/password before starting the daemon.

 ## Install
 `git clone https://github.com/dustinengle/blockex.git` - copy repo to local folder.